who are we?

 The Maryhill Burgh Halls are a community led organisation, set up by the Maryhill Burgh Halls Trust.
 The Trust was established in 2004 by a group of local people, after demolition plans for the building had been proposed.
 The Regeneration Project dramatically re-imagined the Halls, and has put the Halls back into the heart of Maryhill community with a re-opening in 2012.

-The reborn Halls complex now features the Maryhill Museum to display the local heritage and history of the area, as well as a cafe, a host of tenants, and spaces that are regularly booked out to use for dance recitals, weddings, and conferences.
+The reborn Halls complex now feature a temporary exhibition space which will one day be home to the Maryhill Museum.
+This to display the local heritage and history of the area, as well as a cafe, a host of tenants, and spaces that are regularly booked out to use for dance recitals, weddings, parties and conferences.
 Our tenants vary from the Venice of North recording studio to George Buchanan Architects, and can all be found here.

 The Burgh Halls provide many different activities, and serves as a community centre.
 Besides tours of the building, we provide free walking tours around Maryhill to learn more about the heritage of the area.
-We also run a school programme with varied focus on heritage and nature, as well as the Heritage Choir, which welcomes both young and old, no matter the level of experience.
+We are developing a school programme with varied focus on heritage and nature, and are home to Maryhill Heritage Choir, which welcomes both young and old, no matter the level of experience.